 Selected camps (please see below) will go swimming every day.
 Please pack a swimsuit and towel in a separate pool bag.
 Your camper may opt out of swimming and participate in alternate play, provided you have discussed this beforehand with the MRU Camps Administrative team.

-Note: All campers need to pass a height requirement (3 feet and 8 inches) before entering the pool.
-If they do not meet the height requirement they are kindly asked to wear a life jacket prior to entering the pool.
+All campers must meet a height requirement (3 feet and 8 inches) before entering the pool.
+Campers who do not meet the height requirement must wear a life jacket when participating in pool time.
 Our staff to camper ratio is 1:8 and during pool time we have full staff coverage in all areas of the pool (i.e. diving board, life jacket station, shallow/deep end, change rooms, washrooms, and pool deck).
 In addition to MRU Camps staff we have 5 to 6 lifeguards on duty during pool time.

 Swim Test:

-The following camps will partake in swimming during summer 2023:
+The following camps will partake in swimming during summer 2024: C.A.T.S., Magical Adventures, Rising Stars, MRU Kids Club, Maker Lab, and Junior Robotics.

 Climbing/Bouldering